makersacademy/airport_challenge/README.md

 | land(plane) | raise 'Cannot land planes that are not in flight' unless in_flight?<br>in_flight?<br>raise 'Cannot land.
 Weather is stormy.' if stormy?<br>raise 'Hangar full.' if hangar_full? | landing_checks(plane) |
 | take_off(plane) | remove(plane)	<br>plane.takes_off<br>plane | take_off_sequence(plane) |
 | land(plane) | plane.lands<br>store(plane) | landing_sequence(plane) |

+### Reflections

+There is probably more I need to learn and practice about RSpec, in particular more about mocking and doubles.

+I tried my best to follow TDD practices, however I need more practice and perhaps some coaching on what order to write feature tests and unit tests.

+I feel I have adhered to OO principles quite well.